 The Loko were among the slaves shipped to America while slavery still existed.
-Today, they are close neighbors of the Bande.
+Today, they are close neighbors of the Bande tribe.
 They speak a Niger-Congo language that is also called Loko.
-The economy of Sierra Leone is based primarily on agriculture and mining.
+The Loko occupy a large section of Sierra Leone and a small area in Guinea below the Fouta Djallon region.

 Like most of the tribes in West Africa, the Loko are primarily farmers.
 Rice, the staple crop, is grown both in the swamps and on the hillsides.
 Other important crops include manioc, corn, potatoes, peppers, and bananas.
 In addition, house gardens supply other vegetables, fruits, and nuts for each family.